 Note: I like to place the potatoes on a baking sheet for easy transfer in and out of the oven.
 You may want to line the baking sheet with parchment or foil for easy cleanup.

 Bake the potatoes for 45 minutes, or until they’re tender all the way through.
 Test the potatoes for doneness by piercing with a fork.
 The fork should slide easily into the center of the potato with no resistance.

-Slice open the potatoes, fluff the insides with a fork, and add your favorite seasonings or toppings!
+Slice open the potatoes, fluff the insides with a fork, and add a little salt and pepper and your favorite seasonings or toppings!
 Pictured with butter and pepper.

 Have fun with it!
 What are your favorite potato toppings?
 Share with the rest of us in the comments below!